Mount Lowe Railway: Echo Mountain

 Lowe wanted to make the mountains overlooking Altadena and Pasadena accessible to average citizens.
 After much planning, and many exploratory trips on horseback, he and his engineer, Thomas McPherson, located a series of routes that could be built upon with a series of rail cars to reach miles back into the forest and eventually all the way to the top of Mount Wilson.
 Financing the project himself, Lowe proceeded to build the railway which eventually reached the base of Mount Lowe (named after Lowe, previously known as Oak Mountain).
 At its peak, it was the top honeymoon destination in the United States.
 Beginning with the red car lines in California, Lowe extended the line up through the hills in Rubio Canyon where a small hotel was built at the base of new incline rail systems that would take a visitor up a mile along a ridge overlooking the Los Angeles Basin to the top of Echo Mountain.

-The top of Echo Mountain has restaurants, stores, dormitories for employees, and a power generating station to power Echo Mountain facilities.
+The top of Echo Mountain had restaurants, stores, dormitories for employees, and a power generating station to power Echo Mountain facilities.
 There was also a trolley repair building and pit, observation decks at various spots, trails that could be hiked up and down the mountain and into the Alpine regions, tennis courts, stables and a zoo.
 The entire assembly of buildings were painted white and because of the view from far below, became known as "The White City in the sky".
 The "opera box" great incline cars were also white and could be seen from afar ferrying up and down the hill.
 On a ridge behind the Echo Mountain ridge was an observatory building with a working 16 in telescope housed in a round domed building.
 The extant foundations and cement telescope stand remain.
 Lowe intended to build the rail system all the way to the top of Mount Wilson along with additional hotels and facilities on the top.
 Later, much of the path of the large 100-inch telescope and observatory built on Mount Wilson was used to transport the delicate 100 in mirror to the top of Mount Wilson.